Photo: White Whale Records / Public domain via Creative Commons

 # 10 – Let Me Be

 We open our Top 10 Turtles Songs list with a track from the band’s debut album.
 The great song “Let Me Be” was released on the album It Ain’t Me, Babe.
 The album was released in 1965.
 The song “Let Me Be” was released as the follow-up single to their top 10 hit “It Ain’t Me Babe,” which was a unique version of the classic Bob Dylan song.
-While “Let Me Be” was not as successful commercially as the Bob Dylan hit, we always kind of liked “Let Me Be” better.
+While “Let Me Be” was not as commercially successful as the Bob Dylan hit, we have always liked “Let Me Be” better.

 # 9 -You Don’t Have To Walk In The Rain